feiskyer/kubernetes/docs/hyperstack/user-guide.md

 ## Manage Pod with Cinder volume

-HyperStack [Persistent Volumes](../user-guide/persistent-volumes/) supports native Cinder volumes (only rbd backend is supported now), which means you can simply create a pod with cinder volume.
-A sample pod with Cinder volume `651b2a7b-683e-47e1-bdd6-e3c62e8f91c0` is
+Hypernetes [Persistent Volumes](../user-guide/persistent-volumes/) supports native Cinder volumes (only rbd backend is supported now), which means you can simply create a Pod with Cinder volume.
+A sample Pod with Cinder volume `651b2a7b-683e-47e1-bdd6-e3c62e8f91c0` is

 ```yaml
 apiVersion: v1